Income Tax on ETF (Exchange Traded Funds) in India

 Carry Forward Loss for sale of ETFs

 Gain or Loss on the sale of ETFs is a Capital Gain or Capital Loss.
-Here are the rules for set-off and carry forward of losses on the sale of ETFs.
+The rules for set-off and carry forward of losses on the sale of ETFs will be:

 FAQs